YCChenVictor/blog-frontend/_posts/self/2023-03-31-core-value.md

 I eat in convenience but not healthy and I sleep when I want to, not regularly

+Based on the information provided, it seems that your core values may include creativity, self-improvement, learning, and mindfulness.

 ### Feedback

 My friend thinks of me as rational, creative, talented, smart, highly moral, scientific

 ## What?

+### core values ranking

+1. Personal growth and self-improvement: You prioritize learning, mindfulness, and pursuing personal goals.
+This is reflected in your daily routine, your motivation drivers, and your golden time activities.
+2. Creativity: You place a high value on creativity, as evidenced by your fulfillment in guitar playing, singing, songwriting, and your intrinsic motivation to create art.
+3. Problem-solving and strategic thinking: You have a strong drive to figure out how to solve problems, and you value efficiency and effectiveness in achieving your goals
+4. Compassion and helping others: You experience happiness in activities that involve compassion, and you are inspired by the positive impact you can have on others.
+5. Success and recognition: You have a desire for positive outcomes and social recognition, which motivates you to be the best in your group and to make your family proud.
+6. Integrity and morality: You value honesty, authenticity, justice, and fairness, and you may be uncompromising when it comes to your principles and beliefs.
+7. Independence and autonomy: You value your autonomy and prefer to work independently, with a strong sense of self-direction and resistance to external control.
+8. Rationality and evidence-based decision-making: You prioritize logical and analytical thinking, and you may be skeptical of emotional or subjective arguments, preferring to rely on objective facts and data.
+9. Knowledge and expertise: You have a deep interest in learning and acquiring knowledge, and you value intelligence and competence.
+10. Career: Although it is not your top priority, you still value your career and may be focused on achieving success in it.
+11. Family: You value your family, but it may not be your top priority.
+12. Relationships and health: These may be lower on your list of priorities, as reflected in your daily routine of convenience eating and irregular sleeping habits.

+### examples

 Elon Musk, Malala Yousafzai, Albert Einstein